freebsd/freebsd-src/docs/LangRef.rst

       ``llvm::GuaranteedTailCallOpt`` is ``true``.
    -  `Platform-specific constraints are met. <CodeGenerator.html#tailcallopt>`_

 #.
+The optional ``notail`` marker indicates that the optimizers should not add
+   ``tail`` or ``musttail`` markers to the call.
+It is used to prevent tail call optimization from being performed on the call.

+#.
+The optional ``fast-math flags`` marker indicates that the call has one or more
+   :ref:`fast-math flags <fastmath>`, which are optimization hints to enable otherwise unsafe floating-point optimizations.
+Fast-math flags are only valid for calls that return a floating-point scalar or vector type.

+#.
 The optional "cconv" marker indicates which :ref:`calling
    convention <callingconv>` the call should use.
 If none is